 Please visit our class Twitter page to keep up to date with what we are getting up to:

-We also post videos onto our school Youtube channel - two of which can be seen at the bottom of our class page:
+We also post videos onto our school Youtube channel:

 In Year Five our homework is given out on Monday and is due back to school no later than the following Monday.
 It will normally consist of one piece of English, Maths or Topic work.